paul-nechifor/lemon-cake/readme.md

     symbol
     function

 ## Links

-What I've used for inspiratior or plan to use in the future:
+What I've used for inspiration or plan to use in the future:

 * [A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux][whirlwind-tutorial]: This is the article that made me love tiny